clare-pack818/clare-pack818.github.io/_posts/2017-10-08-Outing-00-Eaton-Canyon-Hike.md

 Hiking with Pack 818 Wolves!!<br>
-XAM in Eaton Canyon, in Pasadena.
-There is water crossing, bring shoes/shorts that can get wet.
+10AM in Eaton Canyon, in Pasadena.
+There may be water crossing, advisable to wear shoes that can get wet.